zhoupgit/grafana/docs/sources/tutorials/create-users-and-teams/index.md

 - **Editor -** Create and edit dashboards.
 - **Viewer -** View dashboards.

-{{% admonition type="note" %}}
-You can also configure Grafana to allow [anonymous access](/docs/grafana/latest/auth/overview/#anonymous-authentication), to make dashboards available even to those who don't have a Grafana user account.
+> **Note**: You can also configure Grafana to allow [anonymous access](/docs/grafana/latest/auth/overview/#anonymous-authentication), to make dashboards available even to those who don't have a Grafana user account.
 That's how Grafana Labs made https://play.grafana.org publicly available.
-{{% /admonition %}}

 ### Exercise